sandialabs/suncal/doc/Manual/manual.md

 ![Output of curve fit calculation](figs/outcurvefit.png){#fig:curvefitoutput}

-After you enter the data click **Calculate**, several output views are available.
+After the x, y data is entered, click **Calculate** to show the results.
 The Fit Plot view shows the fit line and optionally the confidence and prediction bands, expanded to the desired confidence level.
 For straight line fits, the confidence band determines the confidence that the data is actually following this fit line.
 It is calculated from